idearium/cli/README.md

 ### Kubernetes configuration

 You can supply a Kubernetes configuration.
 The configuration allows you to define contexts and namespaces for each environment your project supports.
-Along with a prefix for your images to make them unique on cluster.
 Here is an example kubernetes configuration:

 ```JavaScript
 'use strict';